exasol/exaoperation-xmlrpc/README.md

-# EXASOL XMLRPC API
+# EXAoperation XMLRPC API

-This project contains Python script examples how to automate the administration of EXASOL cluster using its XMLRPC API.
+This project contains Python script examples how to automate the administration of EXASOL cluster using its XMLRPC API instead of EXAoperation's web interface.
 Additionally, you'll find a complete description for all API methods in file [EXAoperation_XMLRPC.md](EXAoperation_XMLRPC.md).

 ## Import